MrMagnifico/pytorch-CycleGAN-and-pix2pix/README.md

 [Phillip Isola](https://people.eecs.berkeley.edu/~isola), [Jun-Yan Zhu](https://www.cs.cmu.edu/~junyanz/), [Tinghui Zhou](https://people.eecs.berkeley.edu/~tinghuiz), [Alexei A. Efros](https://people.eecs.berkeley.edu/~efros).
 In CVPR 2017. [[Bibtex]](https://www.cs.cmu.edu/~junyanz/projects/pix2pix/pix2pix.bib)

 ## Introduction
 Conditional adversarial networks are a popular architecture choice for generative models.
-The Pix2Pix paper examined by this reproducibility project presents a general **CGAN (Conditional General Adversarial Network)** that can be adapted for *any* image-to-image translation task.
+The Pix2Pix paper examined by this reproducibility project presents a general **CGAN (Conditional Generative Adversarial Network)** that can be adapted for *any* image-to-image translation task.
 Put simply, given labelled samples in two related domains $A$ and $B$, a mapping from $A$ to $B$ (or vice versa) can be learned by the network [1].

 The architecture of the network consists of a generator network and a discriminator network working against each other [1].
 The generator learns to generate plausible fake images in the target range that correspond to the source domain and the discriminator learns to differentiate real and fake (generator-created) images.
+Being a CGAN, the generator is provided as input both a sample from the domain and its corresponding class, hence it attempts to learn the distribution of the data conditioned on the corresponding label [11].

 The Pix2Pix paper utilises a modified variant of the [UNet](https://arxiv.org/abs/1505.04597) architecture as the generator [1], [2].
 However, in principle, any network that performs [semantic segmentation](https://www.cs.toronto.edu/~tingwuwang/semantic_segmentation.pdf) can be used as the generator in the CGAN architecture.
 This project aims to compare the viability of popular semantic segmentation networks as replacements for the stock UNet presented in the original paper.